Cakeyan/SoPhy_Evaluation/rope.md

 **00036**

-How many ropes are there in the video?
+Is there any green rope in the video?

 **00037**

-Is the mass of the white sphere less than that of the yellow cube?
+How many purple objects are there in the video?

 **00038**

-If the yellow cube were much lighter, which direction would the green sphere move?
+If the gray cube were much heavier, what would happen?

-A. Stationary

-B. Down

-C. Up
+A. The cyan pulley would rotate clockwise

+B. The pink pulley would not move

+C. The pink pulley would rotate anti-clockwise

+D. The gray cube would move down

 **00039**

+If we want the yellow cube to move down, what can we do?

+A. Decrease the mass of the yellow cube

+B. Decrease the mass of the green sphere

+C. Decrease the mass of the white sphere

+D. Decrease the mass of the gray cube

-Which of the following would happen if the yellow cube were much heavier?
+E. Increase the mass of the yellow cube

-A. The pink pulley would rotate anti-clockwise

-B. The cyan pulley would rotate anti-clockwise

-C. The gray cube would move down

 ----